 This will normally need to be repeated at least 3 times to ensure a reliable result.

 Overall, your appointment should last around 30 to 90 minutes.
-You'll be able to go home soon after the tests have finished and can return to your normal activities.
+You'll be able to go home soon after the tests have finished and return to your normal activities.

 The person carrying out the test won't usually be able to give you your results immediately.